sirithcam/spree-testing/README.md

 ### Images and upload files

-All non-Ruby files that are used in the test scenarios has to be stored in `spec/fixtures` directory.<br>
+All non-Ruby files that are used in the test scenarios have to be stored in `spec/fixtures` directory.<br>
-E.g. images, documents, etc.

 ### Rubocop